Established: 1965

 2022 vintage

 ”I was very pleased to hook up with him again, and rediscover his fragrant red wines, made with the lightest of touches.
 He started picking on 3rd September.
 His take on the wines is that they have retained a cool effect despite the solar nature of the year and, at least by analysis, the lower acidity.
 David adds no sulphur during vinification but adjusts at later stages, as necessary.
 He uses a significant proportion of whole bunch vinification, two-thirds for regional and village wines, three-quarters for 1ers Crus and 90% for Grands Crus.
-He is now starting to tread the grapes more often, so as to dseparate them from the stems and allow all the sugar to finish fermenting in the vat, rather than more being released later after pressing.
+He is now starting to tread the grapes more often, so as to separate them from the stems and allow all the sugar to finish fermenting in the vat, rather than more being released later after pressing.
 The wines will be bottled between February and April.”
 Jasper Morris M.W., Inside Burgundy, January 2024

 This wine comes from vineyards close to the winery in Chevannes – named in honour of David’s son, Louis-Auguste.
 The high altitude combined with some of the domaine’s oldest vines (over 55 years in age) tends to produce a wine of concentration, especially in warm vintages.
 A cuvée that never disappoints, it’s clearly outperforming in 2022.